corentin-junod/DSM-Occlusion/README.md

 *optional parameter*, default value : 1/3 of the tile size
 The input file is processed in square tiles.
 To avoid border error, tiles are overlapping.
 This parameter controls the tile overlapping amount (in pixels) in each direction.

+- ***-e exaggeration***
+*optional parameter*, default value : 1.0
+This parameters scales all input values by the given factor.
+A value higher than 1.0 makes the shadows darker, revealing more details.

 - ***--info***
 *optional parameter*
 Prints information about the GDAL driver and the graphic card.
 Does not impact the output.